 This Confession is referred to as 'the general confession' - general in the sense of communal and not individual.
 We confess as a community our communal failure to mirror the full promise of our humanity.

-For the sake of your Son Jesus Christ, have mercy on us and forgive us; that we may delight in your will, and walk in your ways, to the glory of your Name.
+have mercy on us and forgive us; that we may delight in your will, and walk in your ways, to the glory of your Name.
 Amen.

 The Celebrant stands and says